lx-berlin/silverstripe-flexslider/README.md

 ## Install

-Download the module and unzip it.
+- download the module and unzip it.
 Make sure the folder name is "flexslider".
+- run /dev/build
-Add to your _config.php: `Object::add_extension('Page', 'FlexSliderExtension');`
+- add to your mysite/_config.php: `Object::add_extension('Page', 'FlexSliderExtension');`

 ## Usage